 In a community like Cortez, there was also the possibility of some unexpected interruptions.
-One morning, school was disrupted by a runaway pig belonging to John and his family.
+One morning school was disrupted by a runaway pig belonging to John and his family.
 A classmate, “Big Bubba”, was the first to alert the class, and soon the boys had set out to capture the fugitive.
-The rest of the class spectated from the windows, and order could not be restored until he was safely penned up.
+The rest of the class spectated from the windows and order could not be restored until he was safely penned up.

 Because of these challenges, classes in the Cortez Rural Graded Schoolhouse were at times a little informal, but they provided the children with the general education they needed.
 Though funny stories like these are perhaps the most memorable, John is careful to point out that his early education wasn’t always so chaotic.

 When not in school, John could often be found out playing with friends.
 They played football and raced across the undeveloped land that surrounded Cortez.
-Like many in the village, John’s father fished, and when John wasn’t in school or at play, he could also be found climbing on net spreads or tagging along on his father’s boat.
+Like many in the village, John’s father fished and when John wasn’t in school or at play, he could also be found climbing on net spreads or tagging along on his father’s boat.
 Out on the water, John learned about fishing and honest, hard work.

 “There he jumped I hear him say.
 There he jumped again; I think we will catch some mullet today.” -John McDonald

-He eventually left his hometown to join the Navy.
-His service took him across the world, but John eventually found himself back at the schoolhouse of his childhood.
+John left his hometown to join the Navy.
+His service took him across the world, but he eventually found himself back at the schoolhouse of his childhood.
 Nearly ten years ago, when he heard talk of a museum being put together in Cortez, John wanted to contribute.
 He initially came to offer a picture of his father’s boat, but quickly found himself enlisted by Roger Allen, the former museum manager.
 Describing the early years of the small museum, John says, “Somebody would come up with an idea, and we’d work on it.”
 He hunted down pictures and wrote labels, helping to preserve the almost forgotten past.

-Thanks to the dedication and hard work of individuals like John, the Museum has a strong foundation and a bright future ahead of it.
-John still spends a part of his year at the schoolhouse supporting the Museum by contributing new ideas and guiding visitors through Florida’s rich maritime history by sharing his expansive knowledge and personal anecdotes.
+Thanks to the dedication and hard work of individuals like John, the museum has a strong foundation and a bright future ahead of it.
+John still spends a part of his year at the schoolhouse supporting the museum by contributing new ideas and guiding visitors through Florida’s rich maritime history by sharing his expansive knowledge and personal anecdotes.